Best Garmin watch 2025

 Best for kids

 Adults aren't the only ones that should establish good fitness habits.
-The Bounce encourages kids to work out, while giving parents a way to contact them without needing a cell phone.
+The Bounce encourages kids to engage in physical activity while giving parents a way to contact them without needing a cell phone.

 Best overall